Alas, campus novels are my achilles heel (when will i learn?).

 From its tired premise to its one-note characters, Leda and the Swan feels like a wasted opportunity.
 Not only does the novel sacrifice character and plot in favour of subject matter but the author’s commentary on sexual assault feels at best simplified, at worst, well, let me just say that it does it no favours.

-If you are looking for some thought-provoking, nuanced and unflinching accounts of sexual assault I would recommend you give this novel a pass and try instead Lacy Crawford’s memoir on her experiences of sexual assault at an elite boarding school in New Hampshire or Michaela Coel’s heart-wrenching series, I May Destroy You (words cannot describe how i fell about this series).
+If you are looking for some thought-provoking, nuanced and unflinching accounts of sexual assault I would recommend you give this novel a pass and try instead Lacy Crawford’s memoir on her experiences of sexual assault at an elite boarding school in New Hampshire or Michaela Coel’s heart-wrenching series, I May Destroy You (words cannot describe how i feel about this series).
 If you are instead happy to read a frustratingly patronizing narrative that succeeds in evoking and criticising the sorority lifestyle, well, you might be able to appreciate Leda and the Swan more than I did (be warned, the book is basically all filler and no, i would not describe this as dark academia).

 Leda and the Swan opens with a long party-sequence.
 It’s Halloween and Leda, a third-year student and member of the Psi Delta sorority, is off to a party.
 She’s kind of looking forward to seeing her new crush Ian but a few drinks in finds herself just going with the flow of the party.
 She talks with strangers, feels kind of sick, and ends up having what seems like a ‘moment’ with a girl wearing a swan costume (get it?
 Leda and the swan?
 Ah.) who claims to know her from somewhere.
 When Leda wakes up on Monday she can’t recall how the night ended: did she sleep with Ian?
 Why is her lip busted?
 Then Leda learns that the girl she spoke to has gone missing and (as these missing-girls stories tend to go) she becomes increasingly obsessed by her ‘disappearance’.